nexus-codingg/clerk-support-email-password-email-link-custom-flow/README.md

 3. Set up environment variables:
    - Rename `.env.example` to `.env.local`
    - Add your Clerk API keys from the [Clerk Dashboard](https://dashboard.clerk.com/)
+   - In your Clerk Dashboard -> Configure -> Email, phone, username page, ensure that you the following settings enabled: [Image of Clerk Dashboard settings](image/clerk_dashboard_settings.png)

 4. Start the development server:
    ```sh